SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_6/Assignment_6_task_6.1.md

 ### Precision

-Precision is derived by dividing the number of true positives by the total number of predicted positives (true and false both).
+Precision tell us how many of the "positive" predictions were actually correct[^2], it is derived by dividing the number of true positives by the total number of predicted positives (true and false both).

 $$
 Precision = \frac{TP}{TP+FP}